Business and Economics Outcomes

 As a graduate with a Bachelor of Science degree in business administration, you have a wide variety of fields in which to pursue employment.
 Both private and public sector employment is available – from bookkeeper to non-governmental organization (NGO) director, from high school business teacher to management executive in a large corporation.
 Many Bethel business graduates choose to return to their communities and manage small businesses.
 For this reason, our program increasingly emphasizes entrepreneurship, toward a future career as an owner-manager of a small business.
-Fields in which Bethel business administration graduates may find employment or pursue graduate studies include:

 - Hospitality administration